aehmttw/HFTSimulator/README.md

 ## More

-<br>This simulator was part of a greater project, which tried to determine the effects of Stale-Quote Arbitrage on markets.
+This simulator was part of a greater project, which tried to determine the effects of Stale-Quote Arbitrage on markets.
 You can view the presentation of this project [https://www.youtube.com/watch?v=Q8meom3nWlU](here) (there are three projects in the video - this simulator relates to the first of those projects).
 You can also see the weekly blog for the project [https://siliconvalley.basisindependent.com/author/mateib/](here).

 ## Credits

-<br>Matei Budiu
+Matei Budiu
 <br>
 <br>Advisors:
 <br>Matthew McCorkle (High School Teacher at BASIS Independent Silicon Valley)